CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Use of different databases (also called instances) in a common database management system (DBMS)
 * VPD (Virtual Private Database) at the service level for databases
-* Store tenant-tagged records in a shared database and shared tables so that client separation occurs through the application.
+* Store tenant-tagged records in a common database and tables, so that client separation occurs through the application.
 * Virtual machines at the system level
 * Virtual LAN (VLAN), Virtual Routing and Forwarding (VRF), Virtual Private Network (VPN) in the network infrastructure The outsourcing customer should check whether the solution chosen by the outsourcing service provider for client separation is effective.